The school boundary process begins with the Board of Education review of the yearly feasibility study.

 Attendance Area Plan Survey

 The public is invited to provide feedback on any proposed boundary adjustment plan presented in public meetings throughout the process.
-The survey is available now online.
+The AAC’s survey on the draft plan will was open through Sunday, August 20.

 Attendance Area Committee Meetings